Dishwasher Problems Caused by Hard Water and How to Fix Them

 Problem 08: Corrosion & Rusting

-The minerals in hard water can contribute to the corrosion and rusting of dishwasher parts, such as racks, baskets, and metal components.
-This can impact the longevity and functionality of your dishwasher.
+Hard water minerals can lead to corrosion and rusting of dishwasher parts such as racks, baskets, and metal components, adversely affecting the appliance’s longevity and functionality.

-Incorporate rinse agents in your washing cycle.
-These agents not only help reduce spots on dishes but can also provide a protective film that minimizes the risk of rust.
+• Rinse Agents: Incorporate rinse agents in your dishwashing cycles.
+These not only aid in reducing spots on dishes but also lay down a protective film that shields against rust.

 Benefits of Using Soft Water in Dishwashers